spolu/settle/README.md

-# Settle: Trust graph for the Internet
+# Settle: Trust graph for value exchange on the Internet

 While cryptocurrencies are maintained by distributed ledgers with no central authority, their trust model and graph is still fully centralized: everyone has to trust the currency.

-Settle's goal is to enable a new "verb" on the Internet: trust; doing so, constructing a decentralized trust graph that can be used to achieve fluid and free exchange of value between humans and machines.
+Settle's goal is to enable a new "verb" on the Internet: trust; doing so, constructing a decentralized trust graph that can be leveraged to achieve fluid and free exchange of value between humans and machines.

 The Settle network is composed of [mint](mint/README.md) servers.
 Anyone can run a mint and no particular mint is required for the network to operate (a network of mints can also properly run in a disconnected split of the Internet).
-Mints must be online and rely on https for authentication.

 Basic operations supported by the Settle network:
 - *Issue asset*: users can issue assets (basically IOUs), such as